michtra/howdyseek/INSTALLATION.md

   - This is because when not fully zoomed in, the tab creation does not correctly find courses
 - Run the python script after setting up users and courses through the frontend
   - `python backend/main.py`

+## Adding courses
+As a prerequisite to adding a course to track, ensure the course is added to Schedule Builder.